 In relation to policy E1 Natura 2000 Sites and National Nature Conservation Sites and E2 Local Nature Conservation Sites and Biodiversity there are no international, national or local environmental designations are present.
-The site sits close on its western Boundary to the 'Moidach More' Special Area of Conservation which is also a biological SSSI (peat).
-It is noted it is separated from the site by the River Divie.
+The site sits close on its western Boundary to the 'Gull Nest' biological SSSI immediately north of the site which is a blanket bog.

 As noted in the proposals section above in the upland windfarm area of the application site, there are no national, regional or local environmental designations.
 The merit of the location of open countryside and the habitat it provides has however been considered in the EIA Report.
-The report does thoroughly consider the ecological, soil, geological and water environment implications upon the site.
+The report does consider the ecological, soil, geological and water environment implications upon the site and it is noted that SEPA, SNH and other consultees with specialists in peat land flora and fauna are being consulted independently by the ECU.

 Policy E3 Protected Species seeks to ensure proposals do not have an adverse effect on protected species.
 The EIA Report identifies a variety of species upon or using the site and most notably as moorland these were mainly birds species including raptors observed.
-Chapter 8 Ecology and Chapter 9 Ornithology Assessment refer to the various species surveys that were undertaken, including the water environment.
-Groundwater Dependent Terrestrial Ecosystems are discussed in Chapter 10: Soils, Geology and Hydrogeological Assessment.
-It is noted that extensive survey work has been undertaken, but SNH and the RSPB are best placed to comment if necessary on the validity of surveys undertaken.
-The proposed mitigation measures including a Habitat Management Plan (HMP) that would be prepared in the event of approval.
-The range of assessment carried out in the EIA
+Chapter 6 Ecology and Chapter 7 Ornithology Assessment refer to the various species surveys that were undertaken, including the water environment.
+Groundwater Dependent Terrestrial Ecosystems are discussed in Chapter 10: Hydrology, Geology and Hydrogeological.
+It is noted that extensive survey work has been undertaken, and SEPA, SNH and the RSPB are best placed to comment if necessary on the validity of surveys undertaken.
+The proposed mitigation measures including a Habitat Management Plan (HMP) that would be prepared and agreed with various consultees in the event of approval.
+Within the Chapter 17 of the EIA Report, the applicant bring together a suite of mitigation